School: Independent, faith-based full-tuition scholarship school serving students from limited financial resources in Richmond’s East End

 Athletics: Historically, students in grades 6-8 have been offered the opportunity to participate in the following sports:

 Football, Basketball, Soccer, Pep Squad, Cheerleading, Swimming, Tennis, Squash

 Meals: Breakfast, lunch, and snacks are provided free of charge

 Summer Program: Four-week mandatory program takes place during the month of July

 Mascot – Lions

-Graduate Placement and Support: Provided to eighth grade students and graduates along with their families to help facilitate the high school selection process as well as provide on-going support as they navigate high school and continue on a path to college and career.
+Graduate Placement and Support: Provided to 8th grade students and graduates along with their families to help facilitate the high school selection process as well as provide ongoing support as they navigate high school and continue on a path to college and career.

 Volunteers: The gifts of time, energy, and care are provided by an ever-growing number of volunteer supporters, without whom we would not be who or where we are today.